bespinian/k8s-application-best-practices/LivenessReadinessProbes/README.md

 kubectl get pods
 ```

-Confirm that the Pod takes something over 10s to become ready.
+Confirm that the Pod takes something over 10 seconds to become ready.

 Use the following command to delete the Deployment: